mihneabuz/mandelbrot-zoom/README.md

-# mandlebrot-zoom
+# mandelbrot-zoom
-Mandlebrot zoomer with 2 implementations:
+Mandelbrot zoomer with 2 implementations:
   * multi-threaded cpu implementation using all available cores
   * cuda implementation